marcelprasetyo/sutdcentral/resources-topical/All things fab lab.md

 # Videos

-[Open this page on Notion](https://www.notion.so/humblevillager/Fab-Lab-Machines-List-Use-c2feb1b576434884bf93d79a100d7d03) to watch the videos below embedded on the page (not supported on GitHub)
+To watch the videos below in embedded form (not supported on GitHub) , [open this page on Notion](https://www.notion.so/humblevillager/Fab-Lab-Machines-List-Use-c2feb1b576434884bf93d79a100d7d03)

 1. HAAS ST-10 **CNC Lathe**